 The material is manufactured using circular or flat-knitting technology.
 This process creates a power-knit structure that delivers graduated compression.

-Graduated compression means the pressure is strongest at the extremity (e.g., the ankle) and decreases proximally (e.g., towards the knee).
+Graduated compression means the pressure follows a strict distal-to-proximal profile — it is strongest at the extremity (e.g., the ankle) and decreases proximally (e.g., towards the knee).
 This pressure gradient is critical for managing conditions such as Lymphedema, Chronic Venous Insufficiency (CVI), and post-operative edema by promoting the flow of venous blood and lymphatic fluid.

 Technical Specifications: A Comparative Analysis for Sourcing